1: Learn how to sell.

 # 36 Work the Numbers.

-This is a numbers game UNTIL you get people in, then it becomes a people business.
+This is a numbers game UNTIL you get people in the business, then it becomes a people business.
 Put in the numbers.
 Realize you will probably have to approach several thousand people to sponsor a few hundred to find your few key leaders who are responsible for 90% of your team’s growth.

 # 37 Set high standards and focus on continuous improvement.